-- 114. Some of the schemes included in the profile above are: - Parks and Green Spaces Schemes are proposed to be undertaken in a number of areas and include Adamsdown Open Space, Cogan Gardens, Craiglee Drive Open Space, Llandaff Fields, Llanishen Park, Kitchener Gardens, Cemaes Crescent, Llanishen Park and cycle improvements along the Roath Park Corridor.
+- improvements along the Roath Park Corridor.
 Capacity to deliver schemes continues to be reviewed. - Traffic & Transportation Public transport improvements, junction improvements, bus stops and bus borders; installation of CCTV and real time information, telematics and transportation schemes including the provision of bus routes in the city and strategic transport initiatives. - Strategic Planning & Regulatory City Road Public Realm enhancement scheme and Air Quality Monitoring around the city. - Neighborhood Regeneration Provision of a Library Service within the Cardiff Royal Infirmary, improvement of community facilities at Penylan Library and Community Centre and Lisvane Old School Rooms. - Economic Development Support for small to medium enterprises in Adamsdown and Llanishen. - Education & Lifelong Learning Condition works at Lansdowne and Radnor Primary Schools. - Public Housing Development of new Council housing.